 The Centre for Landscape Research (CLR) provides a support structure and a culture of research aimed at enhancing the knowledge base of the profession of landscape architecture at the University of Toronto.
 Also, it seeks to complement research infrastructure to the benefit of the MLA, MUD and MArch Programs.
+The Centre for Landscape Research (CLR) provides a support structure and a culture of research for faculty and students who have research interests overlapping with the knowledge base of landscape architecture.
 CLR began in the early 1980’s in conjunction with graphics and user interface research into computer aided design (CAD) and geographic information systems (GIS) with the Computer Systems Research Institute.
-CLR was formally constituted as a centre in the Faculty in 1989 with Professor Fife as the first Director.
-The centre is currently co-directed by Associate Professors Rob Wright and Liat Margolis.
+CLR was formally constituted as a centre in the Faculty in1989 with Professor Fife as the first Director.
+The centre is currently directed by Associate Professor Rob Wright.

-The CLR has two research laboratories: Immersive visualization and the Green Roof Innovation Testing Laboratory, in which several faculty collaborate.
+The CLR has two research laboratories (Immersive visualization and the Green Roof Innovation Testing Laboratory, or gritlab) in which several faculty collaborate.
 The digital media project has been running since the early 1980’s and tackles unique projects and research questions that look into ways of adapting the disciplinary language and methods of landscape architecture through spatial computing and design-planning practice.
 The laboratory has specialized in projective urban modeling and visualization.
 The immersive visualization room established in partnership with Parallel World Labs (a Toronto based company established by alumni of CLR) is used as a prototype urban design decision theatre.

 The second research facility in CLR is the Green Roof Innovation Testing Laboratory (gritlab).
 The gritlab is dedicated to the study of Green Roofs, Green Facades and Solar Technologies and is led by Professor Liat Margolis.